A Pioneering Nephrologist’s Mission to Save AKI Burn Patients with Early Hemodialysis

 “I’ve always said that the kidneys are the most important organ in the body, and everything else is just there to pump blood or get oxygen to them,” she says with a laugh.

-In terms of dialysis innovation that supports the shift that Dr. Sprague would like to see in AKI burn patient care, she says that the clinically versatile, adaptive capabilities of Tablo are a perfect fit.
-For the first time, nephrologists are empowered to prescribe fully customizable, Adaptive Dialysis to meet the hemodynamic needs of all patients, all on one machine.
+In terms of dialysis innovation that supports the shift that Dr. Sprague would like to see in AKI burn patient care, she says that the clinically versatile capabilities of Tablo are a perfect fit.
+For the first time, nephrologists are empowered to prescribe personalized dialysis care that adapts to patient needs, all on one machine.

-In terms of dialysis innovation that supports the shift that Dr. Sprague would like to see in AKI burn patient care, she says that the clinically versatile, adaptive capabilities of Tablo are a perfect fit.
+In terms of dialysis innovation that supports the shift that Dr. Sprague would like to see in AKI burn patient care, she says that the clinically versatile capabilities of Tablo are a perfect fit.

 “What I try to stress to staff in the burn units is number one, Tablo is nurse friendly,” she says.
-“It comes down to exchanging complexity, which is what ICU RRT has traditionally been, for simplicity.
-Tablo can be used for extended therapy up to 24 hours, or switch modalities easily to slow low efficiency dialysis [SLED] or intermittent hemodialysis [IHD], using one system.
+“It comes down to exchanging complexity, which is what ICU renal replacement therapy has traditionally been, for simplicity.
+Tablo can be used for intermittent hemodialysis [IHD], sustained low efficiency dialysis [SLED/ SLEDD], prolonged intermittent renal replacement therapy [PIRRT] and isolated ultrafiltration, using one system.
 It’s flexible and offers precision in volume removal and electrolyte replacement.
 It can be set up and treatment started quickly, which is important when caring for these critically ill patients.”

 Dr. Sprague also notes that the treatment data that is automatically collected from the system’s TabloHub online portal is ideal for the burn community.
 “The analytics can be used for research that can help improve AKI outcomes in the burn world.
 Tablo intrigued me from the beginning, and everything about it aligns with my goals.”